Kuurkuma/benchmark_flatten_dict/README.md

 This repository contains a benchmark comparing different methods for ingesting and flattening nested JSON data For testiong purposes, we use sports statistics data — specifically, rugby data.

-## 📌 Context
+## Context

 I have worked on a project to build a clean, queryable database of rugby statistics.
 The goal is to power a new kind of sports visualization experience — built by and for fans.

-To achieve this, I’m ingesting data from a RapidAPI that returns deeply nested JSON responses.
+To achieve this, I was ingesting data from a RapidAPI that returns deeply nested JSON responses.
 This includes complex structures such as:

 - Lists of dictionaries
 - Nested dictionaries